VessJS/bike-station-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.<br>
+You need to install `Allow-Control-Allow-Origin` from the Chrome Web Store to view the working application.

 ## Code scaffolding